loneMtnTech/aci_fabric_manager/roles/switch_profiles/README.md

 104

 ## Fex support
 fex support creates a int profile such as 101-fex.
 It assumes that 101-fex is attached to leaf 101.
 There is no customization to this.
-Also, leaf node ranges do not support the 200 range so this requires your leaf IDs to be in the 100 range to use this feature.
+Also, fex node ranges do not support the 200 range so this requires your leaf IDs to be in the 100 range to use this feature.

 Role Variables
 --------------

+**Required Variables**

-leafStart(int): first node that is a leaf
+**leafStart**(int): first node that is a leaf

-leafEnd(int): last node that is a leaf
+**leafEnd**(int): last node that is a leaf

 fexLeaf(list): leaf nodes that have fex attached.
 Fex int profile will be named *nodeID-fex*